r3xicodes/mil.gxe/PLAN.md

 # mil.gxe — Full In-Depth Site Plan

-This document is a comprehensive, actionable plan for building *mil.gxe* — a professional, futuristic military portal for the Great Holy Xanarcica Empire (GXE) using GitHub Pages + VS Code.
+This document is a comprehensive, actionable plan for building *mil.gxe* — a professional, futuristic military portal for the Imperial Xana Military Forces (GXE) using GitHub Pages + VS Code.
+(2025 blueprint)

 ## 1. Executive Summary

 Goal: Create a static, authoritative, and visually striking military website that balances realism and sci-fi lore.
 The site will be fully static so it's compatible with GitHub Pages (free), easy to maintain via VS Code, and extensible for future additions.

-Audience: Enthusiasts, role-players, lore readers, recruits, and visitors who expect polished UX and believable government/military presentation.
+Audience: Enthusiasts, role-players, lore readers, recruits, and visitors who expect polished UX and believable government/military presentation for the Imperial Xana Military Forces.

 Success Criteria:
 - Clean, responsive UI reflecting GXE brand.